WebXpertAlando/Exploratory-Data-Analysis---Automobile/README.md

    1. **Pearson correlation**
    2. **Correlation Heatmaps**
    3. **Predicting Price Using Linear Regression**
+  - Predict Price using the famous model Linear Regression from scikit learn.

 ## Python Implementation of Exploratotry Data Analysis(EDA)
 ### Libray Used: